 How Bermuda prices affect US and Canadian visitors.
-Bermuda prices for unleaded gasoline (petrol to newcomers from Britain) will come as a very considerable shock to our North American visitors, especially when compared to gasoline prices in the Caribbean.
+Bermuda prices for unleaded gasoline (petrol to newcomers from Britain) will come as a shock to our North American visitors, especially when compared to gasoline prices in the Caribbean.
 Here, the price of gasoline is higher than most other places anywhere in the world.
 Only the far North of Scotland, namely Sutherland, Caithness, Orkney, plus in Europe, Norway, Ireland and Iceland are they higher.
 Fluctuations in the US$ rates with UK Sterling and the Euro must also be taken into account.

 In Bermuda, the Ministry of Finance regulates fuel prices in Bermuda based on a pricing formula agreed between Government and the industry.
 The selling price of fuels changes monthly in sympathy with supply prices.
 Costs to motorists and consumers of petrol (gasoline) and oils are on average, nearly three times the prices in USA; well over two times the prices in Canada; far more than double the cost of anywhere in the Caribbean.
 (213 percent more than the cheapest nation in the region, l liter of regular gasoline in the Cayman Islands was $1.69 and in Trinidad and Tobago, only $0.69 a liter).